mirfieldchurch/mirfieldchurch.github.io/_sermons/2019-05-12-Morning-Sermon.md

 ---
-title: "Look up!"-Christ prays for us at our weakest
+title: Christ prays for us at our weakest
 testament: New
 pastor: Luke Jenner
 book: Luke 22:7-32